A Guide For NQTs Struggling With Behaviour Management

 - Private individual correction - go to the individual pupil and state the expectation firmly.

 Have more effective conversations about poor behaviour and end these conversations on a positive note.
-Sit down the pupil(s) involved and ask these questions.
+Sit down the pupil(s) involved and ask these questions for a much calmer and controlled approach.

 - What happened?